babel/babel/packages/babel-plugin-syntax-module-blocks/README.md

 # @babel/plugin-syntax-module-blocks

-> Allow parsing of module blocks
+> Allow parsing of JS Module Blocks

 See our website [@babel/plugin-syntax-module-blocks](https://babeljs.io/docs/en/babel-plugin-syntax-module-blocks) for more information.